kirik/web-profiler-ui/README.md

 }
 ```

-To render AJAX responses they should provide full response with `__profiler` property along with buisness data:
+To render AJAX responses, they should provide a full response with the `__profiler` property along with business data:

 ```json
 {